-Radiation therapy for testicular cancer uses an external type of therapy, meaning the radiation is administered by a focused beam from a machine outside the body.
+Radiation therapy for testicular cancer is external, meaning the radiation is administered by a focused beam from a machine outside the body.
 The main drawback of this method is that the radiation can also destroy nearby healthy tissue.

-A radiation oncologist will determine the exact amount of radiation required to treat your cancer, including the dose and the number of treatments.
+A radiation oncologist will determine the exact amount of radiation required to treat the cancer, including the dose and the number of treatments.